 Gaizinkalns' elevation is only 311.6 meters, but its prominence (valley-altitude) is even much less impressive - it is just a 50-60 m high hill.
 However, it is our highpoint :)

 Gaizinkalns is situated in the highest area of Latvia, which is called Vidzemes Highlands, surrounded by many of 200 m hills.
 Well, not too high...
-Anyway, it's a very nice area for hiking with beautifull and spectacular landscapes, especially during the "golden fall" - period, when leaves on trees are colored in scales of yellow and red.
+Anyway, it's a very nice area for hiking with beautiful and spectacular landscapes, especially during the "golden fall" - period, when leaves on trees are colored in scales of yellow and red.
 In the winter it works as a ski-resort.

-On the top of the hill there is an artifact from Soviet time - an old unfunctional watchtower.
+On the top of the hill there is an artifact from Soviet time - an old nonfunctional watchtower.
 It is quiet high, but it is strongly not suggested